caltechlibrary/newt/README.md

 In the example securing your application can happen both at the NginX level (e.g. requiring single sign-on) and at the JSON API level via Postgres's management of PostgREST responses.
 NginX can also be used to proxy external resources you may wish Newt to route to.

 Newt tries to do as little as possible while still providing data routing and static content services.
 This reduces the attack surface.
 Newts log output is written to standard out and standard error and not directly to disk to avoid the problem of high traffic logging filling up your disk drive.
-Logging can easily be captured by your servers logging system (e.g. systemd and it's log handling).
+Logging can easily be captured by your servers logging system (e.g. systemd and it's log handler).
 Newt is configured through the environment so does not require storing secrets in the configuration file.
 Newt only reads the configuration at startup and can not write it back to disk.
 In fact Newt can't write to disk at all.
 Newt focuses on data routing at the web application level only.
 It has a limited two stage pipeline for requests processing.
 For any given route defined in Newt's configuration it can contact a data source (e.g. PostgREST+Postgres JSON API) and optionally send the result through a rendering service (i.e. Pandoc running in server mode) before handing that result back to the requestor.
-Newt only knows how to speak http and s3 protocols for systems running on localhost.
-It only allows that for the routes defined when Newt starts up.
+Newt only knows how to speak http and can only communicate via localhost so can't access outside systems with you proxying to them.
+Newt only listens for routes defined at startup or derived from a designated htdocs directory.

-Keeping Newt simple minimizes the attack surface and keeps Newt a team player in your microservice based application.
+Keeping Newt simple minimizes the attack surface and keeps Newt a team player in your micro service based applications.

 ### What about "scaling"?

 Newt is just a data router.
 You can safely run many Newt instances in parallel as needed.
 They can run them on the same machine or separate machines.
 The instances don't share data or coordinate.
 They just read their configuration files when they start up and route data accordingly.

-A typical Newt stack of PostgREST+Postgres and Pandoc also can scale up.
+A typical Newt stack of PostgREST+Postgres and Pandoc server also can scale up.
 You can run as many instances of Pandoc server or PostgREST as you need.
 You can spread them across machines.
 They are both stateless systems like Newt.
-The Postgres database provides consistency and itself can be configured in an HA cluster.
+A Postgres database provides consistency and can be configured in a high availability cluster.
+Postgres scales.

-When I created Newt I was interested in small scale applications but since Newt is a microservice it scales as wide as you need just like Pandoc server, PostgREST and Postgres.
+When I created Newt I was interested in small scale applications.
+I created it as a simple stateless micro service.
+Because it is a simple stateless micro service can scales as wide as you like.
+It scales in the same way as Pandoc server or PostgREST.

 ### Annatomy of a Newt based web application

 Newt application development is friendly to version control systems (e.g. Git).
-It consists of a Newt configuration file, SQL files, Pandoc templates and any static web assets you need.
+It consists of a Newt configuration file, SQL files, HTML templates and any static web assets you need.
 A typical disk layout of a Newt project could look like this-

 - `/` project folder
   - `htdocs` this directory holds your static content needed by your web application